mood-agency/resend-inngest/README.md

 -d '{
   "to": "recipient@example.com",
-  "from": "Your Name <sender@yourdomain.com>", "subject": "Test Email via Inngest & Resend", "html": "<h1>Hello from Inngest!</h1><p>This email was rate-limited by Inngest.</p>" }'
+  "from": "Your Name <sender@yourdomain.com>", "subject": "Test Email via Inngest & Resend (with more params)", "html": "<h1>Hello from Inngest!</h1><p>This email was rate-limited by Inngest and includes more parameters.</p>", "text": "Hello from Inngest!
+This email was rate-limited by Inngest and includes more parameters.", "cc": ["cc.recipient1@example.com", "cc.recipient2@example.com"], "bcc": "bcc.recipient@example.com",
+  "reply_to": "replies@yourdomain.com",
+  "tags": [
+    { "name": "category", "value": "transactional" },
+    { "name": "customer-id", "value": "12345" }
+  ]
+}'
 ```

 Replace `recipient@example.com` with an actual email address you can check, and `sender@yourdomain.com` with a domain you've verified with Resend.

-If you are using the Inngest Dev Server, you can also trigger the `email/send` event directly from its UI.
+If you are using the Inngest Dev Server, you can also trigger the `email/send` event directly from its UI, providing the JSON payload with the desired parameters.

 ## How it Works